HPEDevCom/redfishdocs/README.md

 ## Redocly rendering processes

-There are two possibilities to trigger the rendering of a Redocly portal:
+There are two possibilities to trigger the rendering of a Redocly/Realm portal:

 1. A local rendering manual process happening in your laptop.
-This process renders the portal in a local web server accessible via a TCP port defined in the `package.json` file (`scripts.start = redocly-portal develop -p 3001` property).
+This process renders the portal in a local web server on port 4000 by default.
+Refer to the <a href="https://redocly.com/docs/cli" target="_blank">documentation</a> to install the Redocly/CLI on your laptop.
+Then, run `redocly preview [--port=<portNumber>]` and connect your favorite browser to `http://localhost:<portNumber>`
-2. The automatic Redocly workflow happening in the GitHub repository of the portal, upon Pull Request creations and commits.
+2. The automatic Redocly/Realm workflow.
 See below for more detail.

-**NOTE**: Until the automatic generation of `resmap.md`, `resourcedefns.md` and `msgregs.md` with Redocly MD,  those files MUST be processed by the `docs/_scripts` before any rendering process.

-### Local rendering

-The local rendering process is faster than the automatic process to see the result of modifications.
-It is triggered by the start of Nodejs/yarn scripts in the laptop.
-However, this process is not bullet proofed and sometimes, errors happen, requiring a complete restart of the process.
-See [Appendix](#appendix) for installation and start tips.
-The size of the files to be rendered may break the process if too heavy.
-A `resourcedefns.md` with 40000+ lines may fail while the same file with 15000 lines succeeds.
+**NOTE**: When deploying the documentation of a new iLO firmware version, don't forget to launch the `docs/_scripts/_script_wrapper.sh` to generate `resmap.md`, `resourcedefns.md` and `msgregs.md` files.

 ### Automatic Redocly workflow